mkung6/IGN-Code-Foo/04-full-stack/README.md

 Visit `localhost:4000` in your browser to view graphiql.

-note: if you get an npm "unexpected token import", please make sure you have a `.babelrc` file with presets for ES2015.
+note: if you get an npm "unexpected token" error, please make sure you have a `.babelrc` file with presets for ES2015. npm doesn't support ES6 by default, so we use babel.

 ## Chat app details